Author: James Cheef Wright

 Because He is Spirit, God is omniscient — knowing all things past, present, and future.
 As David declares in Psalm 139:2, “You know when I sit and when I rise; You perceive my thoughts from afar.”

-To worship God in Spirit you must do so with your heart, mind, and soul.
+To worship God in Spirit you must do so from the inside with your heart, mind, and soul, manifesting on the outside.

 1. We engage God with our heart through an active prayer life.